xuchen66/sphinx-emdocs/source/serialem-note-understanding-transforms-in-multigrid.rst

 settings file, typically in a format like the following:

 .. code-block:: python
-   :caption: Adjustment Transform IS vectors
+   :caption: Adjustment Transform for final IS vectors

    HoleAdjustXform -37 0 0 18 35 0.918684 0.015073 0.000718 0.926858